mikespencer/adscape-template/README.md

 run `grunt test` to run qunit tests.

 run `grunt` to build, test, start a server and watch for changes (all of the above).

-run `grunt push:prod` to copy necessary files to production build (You can edit the path in the Gruntfile - defaults to `~/wp-ad-scripts/skin-window/dist`).
-You will then need to publish live as you normally would.